Culture of Germany: Cinema

 German cinema dates back to the very early years of the medium with the work of Max Skladanowsky.
 It was particularly influential during the years of the Weimar Republic with German expressionists such as Robert Wiene and Friedrich Wilhelm Murnau.
 Austrian-based director Fritz Lang, who became a German citizen in 1926 and whose career flourished in the pre-war German film industry, is said to have been a major influence on Hollywood cinema.
 His silent movie Metropolis (1927) is referred to as the birth of modern Science Fiction movies.

 Founded in 1912, the Babelsberg Film Studio is the oldest large-scale film studio in the world.

 In 1930, Josef von Sternberg directed The Blue Angel, which was the first major German sound film and it brought world fame to actress Marlene Dietrich.
 Impressionist documentary Berlin: Symphony of a Great City, directed by Walter Ruttmann, is a prominent example of the city symphony genre.
 The Nazi era produced mostly propaganda films although the work of Leni Riefenstahl still introduced new aesthetics to film.

 The Babelsberg Studio near Berlin is one of Europe's large-scale film locations.

-During the 1970s and 1980s, New German Cinema directors such as Volker Schlöndorff, Werner Herzog, Wim Wenders, and Rainer Werner Fassbinder put West German cinema back on the international stage with their often provocative films.
+During the 1970s and 1980s, New German Cinema directors such as Volker Schlöndorff, Margarethe von Trotta, Werner Herzog, Wim Wenders, and Rainer Werner Fassbinder put West German cinema back on the international stage with their often provocative films.

 More recently, films such as Good Bye Lenin!
 (2003), Gegen die Wand (Head-on) (2004), Der Untergang (Downfall) (2004), and Der Baader Meinhof Komplex (2008) have enjoyed international success.

 The Academy Award for Best Foreign Language Film went to the German production Die Blechtrommel (The Tin Drum) in 1979, to Nowhere in Africa in 2002, and to Das Leben der Anderen (The Lives of Others) in 2007.
 Among the most famous German actors are Marlene Dietrich, Klaus Kinski, Hanna Schygulla, Armin Mueller-Stahl, Jürgen Prochnow, Thomas Kretschmann, Til Schweiger and Daniel Brühl.

 The Berlin Film Festival, held annually since 1951, is one of the world's foremost film festivals.
 An international jury places emphasis on representing films from all over the world and awards the winners with the Golden and Silver Bears.
 The annual European Film Awards ceremony is held every second year in the city of Berlin, where the European Film Academy (EFA) is located.
 The Babelsberg Studios in Potsdam are the oldest large-scale film studios in the world and a centre for international film production.